- Concentration Courses: Students must complete 18 credits within a specified concentration.

 - Language Requirement: MSFS students must pass a language proficiency examination, for which course work may or may not be required, depending on the student’s level of proficiency.

 - Oral Examination: The MSFS capstone is a one-hour oral examination taken in the final semester of study.

-- Grading Standard: Students must maintain a 3.0 grade point average (GPA) on a 4.0 scale.
+- Grade Point Average: Students must earn a minimum of a 3.0 grade point average (GPA) on a 4.0 scale.

 - 48 credits